JohnHeinlein/Teraterm-Cisco-Macros/README.md

 These macros DO NOT do the initial break into rommon, as this varies dramatically depending on previous configurations, models, and may ultimately require physical access.
 Some models, e.g. CAT3K/ISR units, will require a second entry into rommon to restore confreg/boot vars.
 These subsequent reboots ARE handled automatically, as more assumptions can be made once the model is known.

-Additionally, these macros currently only wipe files from flash.
-The modular design makes it easy to add additional commands between the wipe and reboot, and can thus be extended to perform a more deep clean on e.g. license infomation.
+Incredibly WIP.
+Edge cases exist, and are everywhere, even for supported models.

+Additionally, I've probably severely abused/misused language features, as TTL is almost as old as I am and has barely changed the entire time.

+> [!NOTE]
+> Currently only wipes files from flash.
+May be extended for license info, etc, in the future

 # Tested compatible
 - 2960 series switches